martenfrisk/ideal-octo-robot/README.md

 ## Structure
 Partial hydration is implemented as a Vite plugin found under `src/vite-plugin-svelte-partial-hydration`.
 Most of the code is based on Jonatan's repo which uses esbuild+ estrella.
 SSR-server inspired by https://github.com/benmccann/vite-svelte.

 Vite uses esbuild during development and bundles the project for production using rollup.
+So you'll see a fairly large difference between dev (`pnpm dev`) and production (`pnpm dev:prod`).

 ---